Cycle classes in overconvergent rigid cohomology and a semistable Lefschetz $(1,1)$ theorem: Preliminaries on the de Rham--Witt complex

-Now applying N\'eron--Popescu desingularisation \cite[Theorem 1.8]{Pop86} to $W_r\rightarrow W_r\pow{t}$, we may in fact write $\cur X =\lim_\alpha X_\alpha$ as a limit of smooth $k$-schemes, such that: \begin{itemize} \item that there exist compatible normal crossings divisors $D_\alpha \subset X_\alpha$ whose inverse image in $\cur X$ is precisely the special fibre $X_0$; \item there exist compatible closed embeddings $X_\alpha\hookrightarrow P_\alpha$ into smooth $W_r$-schemes such that $\cur{P}=\lim_\alpha P_\alpha$. \end{itemize} Since both the log de\thinspace Rham--Witt complex and \'etale cohomology commute with cofiltered limits of schemes, it suffices to show that the same is true of log-crystalline cohomology, in other words that we have
+Now applying N\'eron--Popescu desingularisation \cite[Theorem 1.8]{Pop86} to $W_r[t] \rightarrow W_r\pow{t}$, we may write $\cur P =\lim_\alpha P^\alpha$ as a limit of smooth $W_r[t]$-schemes, such that: \begin{itemize} \item there exist compatible closed subschemes $X^\alpha \subset P^\alpha$, each of whose inverse image in $\cur P$ is precisely $\cur X$, an each of which is smooth over $k$; \item the divisors $D^\alpha := X^\alpha \cap \left\{ t=0 \right\}$, each of whose inverse image in $\cur X$ is precisely the special fibre $X_0$, have normal crossings. \end{itemize} Both the log de\thinspace Rham--Witt complex and \'etale cohomology commute with cofiltered limits of schemes, thus by using \cite[Theorem 7.2]{Mat17} it suffices to show that the same is true of log-crystalline cohomology, in other words that we have

 where $X_\alpha^{\times}$ denotes the scheme $X_\alpha$ endowed with the log structure given by $D_\alpha$.
 By \cite[Theorem 6.4]{Kat89}, $H^i_{\log\text{-}\mathrm{cris}}(X_\alpha^{\times}/W_r)$ is computed as the de\thinspace Rham cohomology of the log-PD envelope of $X_\alpha^\times$ inside $P_\alpha$.
 Since log-PD envelopes commute with cofiltered limits of schemes (i.e. filtered colimits of rings), it suffices to show that $H^i_{\log\text{-}\mathrm{cris}}(\cur{X}^{\times}/W_r)$ can be computed as the de\thinspace Rham cohomology of the log-PD envelope of $\cur{X}^\times$ inside $\cur P$.